 EQIP is open to all eligible agricultural producers and submitted applications may be considered or evaluated in multiple funding pool opportunities.
 Payment rates for conservation practices are reviewed and set each fiscal year.

 Each district conservationist working with a local work group has established local resource concerns, practices, and an application ranking process to prioritize applications for funding.
 Applications for EQIP are accepted on a continuous basis.
-However, each locality has a cutoff date for ranking applications, the first of which is March 20, 2020 for Fiscal Year 2020 applications.
+However, each locality has a cutoff date for ranking applications, the first of which is Oct.
+1, 2021, for Fiscal Year 2022 applications.
 NRCS may establish local, minimum ranking cutoff levels for funding selection.
-Use the "Link to County EQIP Information" for details on the county EQIP information.
 Contact your local NRCS Field Office for additional information.

 Agricultural producers and owners of non-industrial private forestland and Tribes are eligible to apply for EQIP.
 Eligible land includes cropland, rangeland, pastureland, non-industrial private forestland and other farm or ranch lands.